birjj/calendari/README.md

 ## Development

 To run the project, it is recommended to use the existing [devcontainer](https://containers.dev/).
 This can be done through VSCode, GitHub, etc. - choose an option that works for you.

+The site is currently set up to run on Netlify, with Netlify Functions as the serverless functions provider.
+This is used to handle env variables (for social login secrets like `GITHUB_CLIENT_ID`, etc.)